 If you and your spouse are just at complete odds, perhaps using an experienced attorney or family law mediator to assist the negotiations will help you.
 There is a cost involved with using a professional; however, if you and your spouse cannot communicate, adding a third person experienced in these types of negotiations to act as your voice can not only facilitate the negotiations, but can also lower your stress level, making you even more able to clearly negotiate without feeling pressure.

 Neither you nor your soon-to-be ex can possibly negotiate without having all the necessary information.
 You must be honest and provide all information, including information about your salary and property so that your spouse can make informed decisions.
 By the same token, if you feel as though your spouse is not being forthcoming during the negotiations and is possibly hiding assets or income, you cannot make informed decisions.
 Consult with an attorney about how to pursue the information that you need to make negotiations fruitful.

 Both of you will feel as though you did not get everything that you wanted when the final marital settlement agreement is signed.
 That is natural.
 However, rest assured that you both were able to make decisions about your own lives and your children without needing the court system to do it for you.
 No one wants a stranger (the judge) to dictate the terms of the rest of their lives.
 You were able to put aside the emotion and work toward an agreement that is livable.
 That is no small feat.

-If you or your spouse have filed for divorce, and you would like more information about negotiating an agreement or if you have any other question about your rights, please contact us today to schedule your free consultation with one of our experienced family law attorneys or mediators.
+If you or your spouse have filed for divorce, and you would like more information about negotiating an agreement or if you have any other question about your rights, please contact us today to schedule your initial consultation with one of our experienced family law attorneys or mediators.